AstarNetwork/growth-program/Technical Ambassador Program.md

 **Build Your Reputation**
 1. Be the OG of ink! and WASM.
-2. By sharing what you learn, you will earn the attention of the community, VCs and everybody in the industry.
+2. By sharing what you learn, you will earn the attention of the community or even VCs in the industry.
 3. If your content is of high quality, our marketing team will engage and promote it.